 The effects of medical debt are far-reaching: all too often, individuals delay or forgo treatment due to cost.
 Some providers deny treatment because an individual has medical debt or is unable to pay.
 For others, damaged or ruined credit after a medical procedure may upend their financial stability.
 They may experience drained savings, bankruptcy, stress, anxiety, and altered life trajectories – all because they got care.

-The Biden administration can take a series of specific steps — which are endorsed by dozens of local, state, and national groups — to help tens of millions of people from crushing medical debt.
+The Biden-Harris administration can take a series of specific steps — which are endorsed by dozens of local, state, and national groups — to help tens of millions of people from crushing medical debt.
 To ensure economic security and access to care for all, these actions must be community-driven and centered in race equity and health justice.

 We’re Taking Action